ahsan8244/cash-back/README.md

-# cash-back
+# CashBack
-A solution to employee reimbursements
+A solution to reduce the excessive amount of paperwork and manual labor involved in employee reimbursements *our project for FinHACK2019*

+Team:
+Syed Muhammad Ahsan
+Welvin Bun
+Manya Agarwal
+Diabul Haque

 # Install dependencies
 ```